 - Replacing by leads to instead of .

 One local minimizer is always since the growth of the -th power beats the term .
-Then, is large enough, there are two more extrema for~(4) which are given as the solutions to
+Then, for large enough, there are two more extrema for~(4) which are given as the solutions to

 one of which is a local maximum (the one which is smaller in magnitude) and the other is a local minimum (the one which is larger in magnitude).
 This is illustrated in the following “bifurcation” picture: